LucMayne/project3Level1/README.md

 * Create a new shoe object
 * View all shoe objects
 * Restock the shoe object with the least quantity
+* Search for shoe - lets a user search for a shoe using its code
+* Print each shoe objects total value
+* Print the shoe with the highest quantity as for sale